MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - None

 Return Values
-Result (Set of Data) - returns a set of information about the device.
+* Result (set of data) - returns a set of information about the device.
-* Windows OS Version (String) - The version of the OS of the robot.
+   * Windows OS Version (string) - The version of the OS of the robot.
-* Realtime Controller Hardware Version (String) - The hardware version for the realtime controller.
+   * Realtime Controller Hardware Version (string) - The hardware version for the realtime controller.
-* Realtime Controller Firmware Version (String) - The firmware version for the realtime controller.
+   * Realtime Controller Firmware Version (string) - The firmware version for the realtime controller.
-* IP Address (String) - The IP address of the device.
+   * IP Address (string) - The IP address of the device.
-* Output Capabilities (Array) - an array listing the output capabilities of the robot.
+   * Output Capabilities (array) - an array listing the output capabilities of the robot.
-* Sensor Capabilities (Array) - an array listing the sensor capabilities.
+   * Sensor Capabilities (array) - an array listing the sensor capabilities.

 ##### GetHelp
 Obtains information about a specified API command.
 Calling `GetHelp` with no parameters returns a list of all the API commands that are available.

 Endpoint:

-GET api/info/help for a list of commands and endpoints
+* GET api/info/help for a list of commands and endpoints

-GET api/info/help?command=endpoint/path for information on a specific endpoint
+* GET api/info/help?command=endpoint/path for information on a specific endpoint

 ```json
 api/info/help?command=audio/play